 - Stretch your empathy muscle.
-Don’t finish the workday without getting back to an employee about a concern.
-Even if it is near quitting time, reach out to that employee so she or he doesn’t lose another night’s sleep.
+Don’t finish the workday without getting back to someone about a concern they shared with you.
+Even if it is near quitting time, reach out so she or he doesn’t lose another night’s sleep.

 - Think twice before thinking out loud or giving direction.
 Clients tell me repeatedly that priorities are changed radically, sometimes multiple times in one week.
 This depletes employees’ trust and also diminishes how they view their contributions.

 - Make them right.
 When people have a very human reaction, determine what is right about it and tell them so.
 I once gave an employee performance feedback.
 He responded with, “I think you think I’m an idiot.”
 I told him I was glad he told me that.
 I went on to tell him I was having the discussion with him because I wanted him to be successful.

 - Examine your own needs.
 This is perhaps one of the most difficult points because you may need to dig deep.
 But it also may be the easiest place to start because we can’t give what we don’t have.
 What kind of culture would help YOU flourish?
 What is one small step you can take to make that happen for yourself?